Embodied-R1: Reinforced Embodied Reasoning for General Robotic Manipulation: Experiments

-\textbf{Real World Robot Evaluation} We conducted zero-shot real-world evaluations of different methods using an xArm 6 robot across eight tabletop manipulation tasks.
-The experimental setup uses an Intel RealSense L515 LiDAR camera positioned at a third-person perspective, with an image resolution of 640×480.
-The experimental objects, scenes, and tasks have never been seen in the training data and are directly used to test the performance of the OOD generalization. \cref{tab:manipulation_performance} presents the complete results for all tasks, including stage success rates (Grasp./Correct Obj.) and final success rates (Succ.). \cref{fig:real-robot-process} illustrates the execution process of all real-world tasks.
-Compared to the RoboPoint and FSD baselines, \alg achieved an improvement of over 60\%, reaching a zero-shot success rate of 87.5\%.
-We found that this improvement mainly stems from the poor performance of baseline algorithms on tasks requiring spatial reasoning (such as moving the nearest object).
-Additionally, the baselines exhibited low success rates when manipulating rigid objects that are difficult to grasp, such as the screwdriver and moka pot.
-In contrast, the Embodied-R1 correctly identified these cases and achieved high success rates, demonstrating the effectiveness of its reasoning process.
-Overall, Embodied-R1-V generated more accurate annotations than Embodied-R1-P, resulting in a slightly higher average success rate.
+\textbf{Real-World Robot Evaluation.} We conducted zero-shot real-world evaluations on an xArm 6 robot across eight tabletop manipulation tasks.
+The setup used a third-person Intel RealSense L515 camera (640$\times$480), with all objects, scenes, and tasks being OOD to test generalization.
+As shown in \cref{tab:manipulation_performance}, \alg achieves an 87.5\% zero-shot success rate, an improvement of over 60\% compared to the RoboPoint and FSD baselines.
+We attribute this significant improvement to the baselines' poor performance on tasks requiring spatial reasoning (e.g., moving the nearest object) and their low success rates in grasping challenging rigid objects like a screwdriver.
+In contrast, the Embodied-R1 correctly identified these cases and achieved high success rates, demonstrating the effectiveness of reasoning process.
+Overall, Embodied-R1-V generated more accurate annotations than Embodied-R1-P, resulting in a slightly higher average success rate. \cref{fig:real-robot-process} illustrates the execution process of all real-world tasks.
+In \cref{app:depth_analysis}, we conducted an in-depth analysis of failure cases and execution time.

-We also selected the task of ''moving the nearest object to the right side of the drawer'' to test the model's robustness under the zero-shot setting by introducing visual disturbances such as changes in background, lighting, and height.
-As shown in \cref{tab:visual_dis}, \alg demonstrates outstanding generalization when facing various visual disturbances.
-Surprisingly, the results indicate that our method exhibits strong adaptability to different lighting conditions, accurately locating objects and completing the task even under the poorest lighting.
-In addition, changing the background has no effect on task performance at all.
-This experiment confirms that pointing serves as a general representation capable of maintaining policy performance and robustness under visual disturbances.
+To further test robustness, we selected a task requiring spatial reasoning and introduced zero-shot visual disturbances, including changes in background, lighting, and height.
+As shown in \cref{tab:visual_dis_wrap}, \alg demonstrated outstanding generalization against all disturbances.
+Surprisingly, it located the target and completed the task even under the poorest lighting conditions, while background changes had no impact on performance.
+This experiment validates that pointing serves as a universal representation that maintains both performance and robustness under visual distractions.
 We present the experimental demo in \cref{fig:visual_vis_fig}.